The U.S. Latino/a Market Needs A Better Elevator Pitch

 Consider this, “Hispanics lead the Recovery by Occupying Walmart, not Wall Street.
 Research indicates that online consumers, and Hispanics in particular, are influenced by value-added impressions that target them specifically.
 We need only look at Amazon to see how successful this approach has been with the general population.
 It is a model that other retailers can follow as they extend their online efforts to target and serve the Hispanic market.
 As the fastest adopters of new technology, Hispanic consumers provide myriad opportunities to reach them online, via mobile devices, and through social media.” –– Glenn Llopis.

-The categorization of a diverse demographic into a single low value profile is widely accepted as industry standard.
+The categorization of a diverse demographic into a single low value profile is widely accepted as industry standard –– and that is wrong.
 This diminishes the value of a consumer.
 It must be noted that it is partly a self-inflicted wound.
-Not making it a priority and hoping that large brands would simply notice is not working and will most likely not work.
-We need to simplify the message and make it appealing to big brands and industry verticals like entertainment or fashion.
+Not making it a priority and hoping that large brands would simply notice us is not working.
+We need to simplify the message and make it appealing to big brands and industry verticals like entertainment and fashion.

 In a recent article about the success of the Yahoo!
 US Hispanic, Javier Garcia defines the diversity of these audience as an asset that needs to be understood and that needs to be addressed by a multi-channel and bilingual marketing strategy.